Spotted hyena: Taxonomy, origins and evolution

 Its appearance in Europe and China coincided with the decline and eventual extinction of Pachycrocuta brevirostris, the giant short-faced hyena.
 As there is no evidence of environmental change being responsible, it is likely that the giant short-faced hyena became extinct due to competition with the spotted hyena.
+However, more recent analysis found Crocuta likely didn't play a role in the extinction of Pachycrocuta in Europe due to the lack of temporal overlap.